up65akhil/Hypertension-prediction/README.md

-Hypertension Prediction Project 🩺OBJECTIVE 🎯
+Hypertension Prediction Project 🩺
+OBJECTIVE 🎯
 The primary goal of this project is to develop and deploy a user-friendly machine learning web application that predicts an individual's likelihood of having hypertension based on key health metrics.

 💡 How it Works